When will US LNG Terminals switch off

 However, as strange as it seems, this is the less important issue.
 Because the volumes, albeit big, will come gradually and the market will have time to absorb.
 Don’t ever underestimate the capability of Europe to absorb huge amounts of gas once the price is right.

 Yes, you get me right.
 There will be price competition on the old continent.
-Some like to call it a full price war.
-The Russians will defend their turf tooth and claw and will do what needs to be done in order to prevent European customers turning away.
+Some like to call it a full-price war.
+The Russians will defend their turf tooth and claw and will do what needs to be done to prevent European customers from turning away.

-They will break the oil link and tie their deliveries to hub prices, they will offer discounts to hub prices and offer flexibility services unseen in the past.
+They will break the oil link and tie their deliveries to hub prices, they will offer discounts to hub prices, and offer flexible services unseen in the past.
 And they will be nice, friendly, cuddly, … Ok, let’s not overdo it.
 The Russians will feel the sting and behave a bit better than in the past.

 Let’s get into the head of a US LNG producer.
 You have built your LNG plant and now the price has crashed.
 Two things happen here.